agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: almost 60 mins then split to 2 claims.

-**note**: It took a long time to come to any reasonable rewritten claim.
+**Note**: It took a long time to come to any reasonable rewritten claim.
 I forgot to just translate causation claims to claims on trend.
-I completely skipped one of the variables and focused on the other.
+I completely skipped one of the variables and focused only the other.

 ---